neilhatfield/STAT461/README.md

 ##### pvalRound

 The `pvalRound` function looks at a value (particularly *p*-values) and if the value is less than 0.0001 will return the character string "< 0.0001", otherwise will return the value rounded to four decimal places.
 This is to help limit instances were rounding make *p*-values look like zero.

+##### sphericityPlot (under development)

+The `sphericityPlot` provides a scatter plot of the pairwise differences of the treatments for each subject in a Within Subjects Repeated Measures design.

 #### Prive Functions